openfisca/openfisca-doc/en/coding-the-legislation/writing_yaml_tests.md

 To test functions taking variables related to many individuals or to a family as arguments, use the following syntax elements.
 These elements are notably implemented in the last test of [cotisations_sociales_simulateur_IPP.yaml](https://github.com/openfisca/openfisca-france/blob/master/openfisca_france/tests/fonction_publique/cotisations_sociales_simulateur_IPP.yaml#L241-L300) In this case:

-- do not include the field `input_variables: `.
+- Do not include the field `input_variables: `.
 Instead, define a family, a taxable household and a household as a list of empty dictionnaries as follows:
 ```yaml
 - name: "IRPP - Famille ayant des revenus salariaux de 20 000 €"
   period: 2012